Shape-Preserving Prediction for Stationary Functional Time Series: Introduction

-The prediction method in this article involves the prediction of amplitude functions and warping functions.
-The major challenge is the prediction of warping functions, since they do not lie in a linear space, and thus ordinary linear models are not applicable.
-Warping functions must be monotonically increasing, and they are restricted to start and end at two fixed values.
+When trajectories share a common pattern and meanwhile present phase variation, a typical technique researchers usually adopt is functional registration.
+In functional registration, each function is decomposed as $f_n(t)=X_n\circ\gamma_n(t)$, where the amplitude function $X_n(t)$ accounts for the vertical variation, and the warping function $\gamma_n(t)$ captures the phase information.
+However, to the best of our knowledge, methods for functional time series prediction have not incorporated functional registration.
+The prediction method that we develop here involves the prediction of amplitude functions and warping functions.
+One of the major challenges is the prediction of warping functions, since they do not lie in a linear space, and thus ordinary linear models are not applicable.
+Warping functions must be monotonically increasing, and are restricted to start and end at two fixed values.
 There are several ways to model warping functions.
-Generally speaking, all these methods seek to apply linear model to non-linear objects.
+Generally speaking, all these methods seek to apply linear models to non-linear objects.